olafrv/pycatdetector/README.md

-# Introduction
+# About PyCatDetector

 !["Cookie"](tests/cookie.jpeg)

-Python Cat Detector (pydetector) is a "2-days-solution" that detects the presence of my cat ["Cookie"](tests/cookie.jpeg) near her litterbox to alert me to clean it.
+Python Cat Detector is a "2-days-solution" that detects the presence of my cat ["Cookie"](tests/cookie.jpeg) near her litterbox and alerts me to clean it.

-Basically, the application grabs frames from an IP camera RTSP stream, uses a neural network to identify a cat object, and play a message in a speaker.
+Basically, the application grabs video frames from an IP camera RTSP stream, uses a neural network to identify a cat object, and play a message in a speaker.

 All hardware and software used by pycatdetector (i.e. Camera, Linux Server and Speaker) can reach each other via my local WiFi network.